Jekeer/paddleocr-windows-offline/README.md

 Offline PaddleOCR application for Windows CPU

 # ATTENTION!!!
-ALL code made by AI.
+ALL code made by ChatGPT